Software Engineering Is More Than Just Writing Code

 You've probably heard this advice before.
 While coding is important, writing more code alone won't be enough to grow as a software engineer.
 Software engineering is a team sport that requires more than just technical skills.

-What Really Makes a Great Software Engineer?
+So, What Really Makes a Great Software Engineer?

 You will not be working alone.
 Whether you are reviewing pull requests, pair programming, or working across teams, your ability to collaborate effectively with others will have a big impact on the success of the project.